 I want to punch myself.
 I really do.
 But I control that imminent need, thinking if this is what it feels like to be buried alive…She just stares at it, her wrinkle still in its placed.
 Usually I can't get girls to shup up when I first talk to them, I this one, I cannot get her to talk.
 Fot the first time I felt a pinch, not in my body, but in my ego.
 Is this what rejection feels like?
 Nope, I don't like it.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, RSGWrite a Review